 Here’s the Best Place for Families – Roscoe Village

-If you are considering going even further north and moving to the suburbs, this small community offers a slow-paced lifestyle, plenty of parks, playgrounds, and nice conditions for raising a family with excellent public and private schools.
+If you are considering going even further north and moving to the suburbs, this small community offers a slow-paced lifestyle, plenty of parks, playgrounds, and some of the best conditions for raising a family with excellent public and private schools.
 Here you will find charming streets with casual local taverns, small cafes, and vintage shops.
-Clean streets, a safe environment for raising children, and affordable cost of living are among the main reasons why people decide to move here.
+Clean streets, a safe environment for raising children, and affordable cost of living are among the main reasons why you should move here.

 If You Want to Live in a Trendy Area, Pick West Loop